 Matsyendra wandered throughout India, teaching those who were awakened enough to desire and comprehend the yogic path.
 One day in his wanderings he came to a house where the owner’s wife gave him something to eat and a request: that he would bless her to have a child.
 In response he blessed her and gave her some ashes from a sacred fire, telling her to swallow them.
 Then he left.
 The woman followed his instructions and soon conceived and gave birth to a male child.
 Several years later Matsyendra came there again and saw the little boy outside the house.
 He told him to bring his mother, and when she came he asked if she remembered him, which she did.
 Pointing to the boy, he said: “That is my child.
 I have come for him.”
 The woman agreed and Matsyendra left with the boy whom he named Gorakhsha, Protector/Guardian of Light.

 There are mantras that change things and others that reveal the eternal nature of things.
 Soham does both.
-According to the Nath Yogis (see Philosophy of Gorakhnath by Askhaya Kumar Banerjea) Soham has existed within the depths of God from eternity; and the same is true of every sentient being.
+According to the Nath Yogis (see Philosophy of Gorakhnathby Askhaya Kumar Banerjea), Soham has existed within the depths of God from eternity; and the same is true of every sentient being.
 Soham, then, will reveal our inner being.
-By meditating on Soham we discover our Self within which Soham has existed forever.
+By meditating on Soham we discover our Self–within which Soham has existed forever.
 The simple intonation of Soham in time with the breath (see Chapter Two) will do everything in the unfolding of the yogi’s spiritual consciousness.
 For sound and breath are the totality of Soham sadhana.
 (See Appendix One: Breath and Sound in Meditation.).

 The practice is very simple, and the results very profound.
 Truly wondrous is the fact that Soham Yoga can go on all the time, not just during meditation, if we apply ourselves to it.
 The whole life can become a continuous stream of liberating sadhana.
 “By the mantra ‘Soham’ separate the jivatma from the Paramatma and locate the jivatma in the heart” (Devi Bhagavatam 11.8.15).
 When we repeat Soham in time with the breath we are invoking our eternal being.
 This is why we need only listen to our inner mental intonations of Soham in time with the breath which itself is Soham.